-Vasuki (1st century A.D.) - wife of Tiruvalluvar, the author of Tirukkural, was married very early in life.
-Vasuki was the blossom of Indian womanhood and a model for all women.
+Vasuki (1st century A.D.) - wife of Tiruvalluvar, the author of Tirukkural, was the blossom of Indian womanhood and a model for all women.
 God came to her in the form of her husband and by serving him; she has become immortalized in legend and literature.

-Punitavati was the saint of Karaikal, also called the Mother, a canonized Saiva saint of the 5th century.
-She has immortalized her experiences in 143 beautiful songs which are included in Saivite hymn books.
-The songs are supremely inspired, being the natural and soulful outpourings of an extremely joyous yet simple being who had a blissful experience of divine manifestation.
+Punitavati - Punitavati was the saint of Karaikal, also called the ‘Mother’, a canonized Shaiva saint of the 5th Century.
+She has immortalized her experiences in 143 beautiful songs which are included in Shaivite hymn books.
+The songs are supremely inspired, being the natural and soulful outpourings of an extremely joyous yet simple being, who had a blissful experience of divine manifestation.

-Tadagai from Tiruppandal in Tanjavur who visited the temple with her father every day and continued to do so even after she became a beautiful young damsel.
-Lord Siva in the form of a Sivalinga here is said to have bent his head forward to help the girl place the garland of flowers around his head and the idol remained in that inclined position.
+Tadagai - Tadagai from Tiruppandal in Thanjavur who visited the temple with her father every day and continued to do so even after she became a beautiful young damsel.
+Lord Shiva in the form of a Shivalinga here is said to have bent his head forward to help the girl place the garland of flowers around his head and the idol remained in that inclined position.

-Andal (8th century A.D.) adopted daughter of Periya Alvar was also called Goda.
+Andal (8th century A.D.) - Andal was the adopted daughter of Periya Alvar and was also called ‘Goda’.
 Being an ‘incarnation of Bhudevi’, her love spontaneously flowed towards Vishnu.
 She has sung more than a hundred songs on the theme of her love for the Lord and they are known as her tirumozhi or sacred words.

-Vandi (9th century) - was a woman of Madurai.
-She was a very poor woman who eked out a living by selling pittu, a sweet made of rice flour, cooked in steam.
-She was a very pious woman, always keeping her mind on Lord Siva in the Madurai temple.
-Her story is one of the most cherished legends of Saivites and it is also called one of the sixty four sports of Lord Siva in the city of Madurai.
+Vandi (9th century) - Vandi was a woman of Madurai.
+She was a very pious woman, always keeping her mind on Lord Shiva in the Madurai temple.
+Her story is one of the most cherished legends of Shaivites and it is also called one of the 64 spots of Lord Shiva in the city of Madurai.

-Queen Sembiyan Madevi (920-1001 A.D.) was the queen of Gandaraditya, the Chola ruler of Kaveri delta in 950-957 AD.
+Queen Sembiyan Madevi (920-1001 A.D.) - Queen Sembiyan Madevi was the queen of Gandaraditya, the Chola ruler of Kaveri delta in 950-957 AD.
 The queen sublimated her devotion for her husband into a love for God after his death and succeeded in converting the vast Tamil nation into a nation dedicated to the service of God.

-Athuloi (11th century) was the daughter of Periyanambi one of the spiritual preceptors of Ramanuja, the founder of Vaishnavism.
+Athuloi (11th century) - Athuloi was the daughter of Periyanambi, one of the spiritual preceptors of Ramanuja, the founder of Vaishnavism.
 The devotion and filial affection of this little girl opened up a new chapter in Vaishnava history, namely the recognition of a casteless society among the followers.